'Heroes' scrambled to stop traffic before Baltimore bridge collapsed; construction crew feared dead

 “So there really is few things that are scarier than a loss of power in restricted waters,” he said.
 And when a ship loses propulsion and steering, “then it’s really at the mercy of the wind and the current.”

-Video showed the ship moving at what Gov. Wes Moore said was about 9 mph (15 kph) toward the 1.6-mile (2.6-kilometer) bridge.
-There still was traffic moving across the span, and some vehicles appeared to escape with only seconds to spare.
-The collision caused the span to break and fall into the water within seconds, and jagged remnants could be seen jutting up from the water later in the day.
+Video showed the ship moving at what Maryland Gov. Wes Moore said was about 9 mph (15 kph) toward the 1.6-mile (2.6-kilometer) bridge.
+Traffic was still moving across the span, and some vehicles appeared to escape with only seconds to spare.
+The crash caused the span to break and fall into the water within seconds, and jagged remnants were left jutting up from the water after daybreak.

 Police said there is no evidence that anyone went into the water other than the workers, though they had not discounted the possibility.

-A senior executive at the company that employed the crew, Brawner Builders, said they were working in the middle of the bridge when it came down.
+A senior executive at the company that employed the crew, Brawner Builders, said they were working in the middle of the bridge when it fell.

 “This was so completely unforeseen,” said Jeffrey Pritzker, the company’s executive vice president.
 “We don’t know what else to say.
 We take such great pride in safety, and we have cones and signs and lights and barriers and flaggers.”